 - CVE-2022-34484 is a memory security bug inherent in Firefox 101 and Firefox ESR 91.10, which, with enough effort, could be used for remote code execution.

 The updated Firefox 102 also includes improved privacy protection by restricting the tracking of query parameters when navigating the internet with strict protection mode (ETP) enabled.

 How To Efficiently Patch All of These Vulnerabilities And More

 Want to learn about newly released updates as soon as they are available — and deploy them quickly and efficiently?
-With Action1 RMM, you can automate your patch management process, from identifying missing updates to streamlining compliance reporting, across both Windows OS and third-party software.
+With Action1, you can automate your patch management process, from identifying missing updates to streamlining compliance reporting, across both Windows OS and third-party software.

-Get started today and use Action1 RMM on 100 endpoints free of charge, with no functionality limitations.
+Get started today and use Action1 on 100 endpoints free of charge, with no functionality limitations.